Highest5-YearGIC Ratesmaple leaf

 How Do 5-Year GICs Work?

-GICs can be either redeemable or non-redeemable.
+Canadian 5-year GICs can be either redeemable, cashable or non-redeemable.
 With a redeemable or cashable GIC, you can withdraw a portion or all of the money from your GIC without penalties.
-However, redeemable GICs have lower GIC interest rates compared to non-redeemable GICs.
+However, redeemable and cashable GICs have lower GIC interest rates compared to non-redeemable GICs.
+While some banks use the terms redeemable and cashable interchangeably, others offer different products under these names.
+Cashable GICs are usually redeemable at any time at the GIC’s original interest rate, while redeemable GICs can also be redeemed at any time but at a lower predetermined rate than the original GIC rate.
 If you’re certain that you won’t need the money, locking in your funds with a non-redeemable GIC can reward you with a higher rate.

-Most of the major banks and GIC providers offer 5-year GICs.
-Depending on the GIC, it can be held in registered and non-registered accounts.
-Registered accounts include RRSPs, TFSAs, RESPs, and other retirement savings accounts.
-These accounts may offer tax benefits.
+Most major banks and GIC providers in Canada offer 5-year GICs that can be held in registered or non-registered accounts.
+Registered accounts include RRSPs, TFSAs, RESPs, and other retirement savings accounts, which may offer tax benefits.

 Do 5-Year GICs Offer The Best Rate?